Web Developer

 The definitive Web Developer guide & template, by a former Google recruiter

 Cover letters land on my desk every week as part of my software engineer resume writing service.
-And yet, when I screened for software companies like Google and Groupon, I barely read them on the first pass.
+And yet, when I screened for tech outfits like Google and Groupon, I barely read them on the first pass.
 They do count, though, and they can end up deciding things in the final rounds of hiring.

 Few things in a job search are as misread as the cover letter.
-People are not sure whether it is useful or not, or how to write one that does not come off as generic filler.
+People are not sure whether it is useful or not, or what it takes to make one that does not read as generic filler.

-If you are a Web Developer after solid answers on all of that, this is the page for you!
-I will explain how cover letters are used by hiring teams, and the handful of principles that make them genuinely useful.
-Theory only carries you so far, though, so I have also put together an interactive cover letter template below that you can tweak in seconds.
+If you are a Web Developer after solid answers on all of that, you have landed in the right spot!
+I will explain what a cover letter does for a hiring team, and the handful of ideas that make it genuinely useful.
+Theory takes you only so far, though, so I have also put together an interactive cover letter template below that you can adjust in a minute.

-And if you would like some personal feedback today, I am glad to review your resume for free.
+And if you would like some personal feedback today, I am glad to give your resume a free look.

 Interactive cover letter generator